lefetmeofefet/yoffee/README.md

 React generates a diff between virtual DOMs on each update.
 In the above example, React would have created the whole div in memory, compared the current and new divs, and only updated the diff in the DOM.
-Htmel on the other hand keeps a reference to elements in the DOM, with no need for the diff process.
+Yoffee on the other hand keeps a reference to elements in the DOM, with no need for the diff process.

 ## Examples